m1ner79/internship-journal/README.md

 I need to learn how to approach days like today 🤔.

 Tomorrow is another day and I will do a lot better than today.

+## Day 13

+Nothing done...

+Last night I learned that one of my mates from the course passed away.
+Initially, I couldn't believe it.
+Loads of memories were just popping into my head.
+Later that night I decided to write something for him.
+If you wish to read it then it is available [here](Tribute.md).

+Today was not a great day.

+## Week 4

+Can't believe it is four weeks since I started my internship.
+Time flies.
+I guess there was an Easter break as well.
+All is good so far.
+I think.

+## Day 14

+I actually can't believe it!! 😡😡 I was starting my laptop this morning and I had a weird pop up saying something about my first boot up.
+I was like "Hmm?" 🤔 but then I clicked ok and ...
+I got info about checking disc.
+That very moment I knew that something not nice happened and I was correct.
+My Linux partition "evaporated"!!
+It happened to me sometime before but I was messing with my machine at the time but now I was good, no funny stuff🤷‍♂️.

+Ehh...
+Thankfully I had my Windows partition functional so I could attend my weekly call with Lukasz.
+I have told him about the issue and we talked about the progress of my newest blog.

+The whole afternoon I  was reinstalling stuff again🤬🤬.

+One of my college mates created a script that he runs after reinstalling his Linux distribution.
+It installs all his programs.
+I must look into that.

+## Day 15

+Yesterday I realised during my call that I was researching Tailwind CSS but I should be checking Tailwind Nextjs Starter Blog 🤦‍♂️.
+Miscommunication at its finest.
+Happens to everybody.
+Also, I will be using a different host for it - Vercel.
+But all at the right time.
+That will be the last step for my blog.

+## Day 16

+Ok, so the blog is slowly writing itself😀.
+Today I installed Node.js.
+It was slow going as I was also taking screenshots for the blog.
+It was going really well.
+I learned why best to use nvm to install Node.js.
+Next, I need to fork out a blogging template and document it.

+## Day 17

+Today is the funeral.
+I decided to push this earlier today just in case I will not be in form to do it.
+I must admit that I dropped the ball this week.
+I wasn't updating Twitter and #DaysOfCode.

+I think that if I was in the office I would be able to deal with it differently but because I am on my own in my office space my thoughts are wandering between the tasks at hand and Keith.

+From "Ok, why nvm?" to "Ah, Keith.."

+A whole week like that, maybe except Monday (Day 14) where I was too bloody angry to think 🙂.

+Tomorrow I am starting my holiday so there will be no entries in the journal for a week.